marvilopd/monte-carlo-lab/README.md

 ## 📌 Status

 Work in progress – updated weekly.
-Only gets worked on Saturdays
+Only gets worked on Saturdays.
+There will be many versions of the same week the later ones are the updated (hopefully) better ones.

 ---